 • A Lambda function that will fail (for the sake of the example)

-The resources are created to perform the following tasks: when a file with a .txt extension is uploaded to an S3 bucket, a Step Function execution is triggered, which invokes a Lambda function.
-This Lambda function simply throws an error to demonstrate error handling.
-If the Lambda function fails, the step function handles a post to our created topic, which is subscribed to our email address, where we receive the error message.
+The resources are designed to execute the following tasks: When a file with a .txt extension is uploaded to an S3 bucket, it triggers a Step Function execution that invokes a Lambda function.
+This Lambda function deliberately generates an error to showcase error handling.
+If the Lambda function fails, the Step Function manages the process by sending a notification to a predefined topic.
+This topic, subscribed to an email address, ensures the error message is delivered to the intended recipient.

 Getting Started